scikit-hep/awkward/docs-sphinx/user-guide/how-to-create-arraybuilder.md

 Use in Numba
 ------------

-[ak.ArrayBuilder](https://awkward-array.readthedocs.io/en/latest/_auto/ak.ArrayBuilder.html) can be used in Numba-compiled functions, and that can often be the most convenient way to build up an array, relatively quickly (see below).
+{class}`ak.ArrayBuilder` can be used in Numba-compiled functions, and that can often be the most convenient way to build up an array, relatively quickly (see below).

 There are a few limitations, though: